mattph/submit-users-guide/source/tutorials/tutorial_6.rst

 .. note::

-    The standard terms 'remote' and 'local' can be confusing in this use case, since all that we have done so far was actually done on 'remote' machines.  *None* of the code actually lives or is tracked on your laptop (what we would typically call your 'local' machine).
+    The standard terms 'remote' and 'local' can be confusing in this use case, since everything we have done so far was actually done on 'remote' machines (the subMIT servers).  *None* of the code actually lives or is tracked on your laptop (what we would typically call your 'local' machine).

-    For the purposes of Github, 'local' means the repository located on subMIT.
+    However, for the purposes of Github:

+    * 'local' means the repository located on subMIT.
 (This is what we have been using so far.)

-    'remote' means a repository hosted on GitHub.
+    * 'remote' means a repository hosted on GitHub.

 28. In the Source Control sidebar

 Note that now when switching you have to be care ful between 'remote' ... see if github is in the urgently